AP Top 25 Takeaways: Who’s in CFP is easy; But Who’s No. 1?

-Picking the four teams to play in the College Football Playoff should be pretty easy for the selection committee.
+Picking the four teams to play in the College Football Playoff will be easy for the selection committee.

+LSU, Ohio State, Clemson and Oklahoma all took care of business in their conference championships Saturday – with varying degrees of difficulty.

-Two pieces of the playoff, the two that seemed most likely to cause problems, fell nicely into place on championship weekend, starting with an upset in the Pac-12 on Friday and the favorites winning in the Big 12 and Southeastern Conference on Saturday.
+Two pieces of the playoff puzzle, the two that seemed most likely to cause problems, fell nicely into place on championship weekend, starting with an upset in the Pac-12 on Friday and the favorites winning in the Big 12 and Southeastern Conference on Saturday.

+Later, Ohio State looked in the first half like a team determined to test whether it could, indeed, lose its conference championship game and still make the playoff.
+Then the Buckeyes went on a 27-point second-half run and buried Wisconsin.

+And Clemson?
+Well, let’s just say theTigers are ready to defend their national championship.

-After Oregon won the Pac-12 title and eliminated Utah the only question was: Could Georgia beat LSU and force the selection committee into putting two teams from the SEC in the semifinals or would the Big 12 champion take the last spot?
+After Oregon won the Pac-12 title and eliminated Utah, the only question Saturday was: Could Georgia beat LSU and force the selection committee to put two Southeastern Conference teams in the semifinals, or would the Big 12 champion take the last spot?

 The Buckeyes were No. 1 in the committee’s last rankings, ahead of LSU and Clemson.
 Georgia was fourth, but Oklahoma will take that slot.

-To stay No. 1, Ohio State was going to need to make another statement against Wisconsin in Indianapolis on Saturday night — because LSU finished with a flourish.
+To stay No. 1, Ohio State was going to need to make a statement against Wisconsin – because LSU finished the season with a flourish.

-The Tigers pounded Texas A&M and Georgia by a combined 87-17 in their final two games .
-The iffy defense that was supposedly holding the Tigers back, looked much tighter down the stretch.
-And Joe Burrow, well, let’s just say there will be even less drama at the Heisman Trophy ceremony next weeks as there was championship weekend.
+The Tigers pounded Texas A&M and Georgia by a combined 87-17 in their final two games.
+The iffy defense that was supposedly holding the Tigers back looked much tighter down the stretch.
+And Joe Burrow, well, let’s just say there will be even less drama at the Heisman Trophy ceremony next week than there was championship weekend.

-The victory against Georgia gives LSU four victories against teams that will assuredly finish in the committee’s top 25.
-All of which will likely be in the top 15 (Alabama, Auburn, Florida and Georgia).
+The victory against Georgia gives LSU four victories against teams that will assuredly be in the committee’s final top 25.
+Alabama, Auburn, Florida and Georgia should all be in the top-15.

-Ohio State came into the Big Ten championship with four victories against committee ranked teams (Cincinnati, Michigan, Penn State and Wisconsin).
+Ohio State came into the Big Ten championship with four victories against committee ranked teams (Cincinnati, Michigan, Penn State and Wisconsin) and then fell behind by two touchdowns to the Badgers in Indianapolis before winning by 13.

-Dabo Swinney will no doubt continue to complain, but even a another blowout victory in the Atlantic Coast Conference championship game is unlikely to push the Tigers past LSU or Ohio State.
+”I don’t know who’s got a better resume, from front to bottom,” Ohio State coach Ryan Day said. ”I think we deserve to be No. 1 in the country.”

+”Look, we’ll play anybody anywhere,” said Burrow, who passed for 349 yards and four touchdowns against Georgia. ”You can take us to Canada, and we’ll play on a gravel lot.
+It doesn’t matter where or who we play.”

+Clemson coach Dabo Swinney will continue to complain that his team is being overlooked.
+He probably has a point, but the Tigers will likely finish the regular-season with no victories against ranked team.
+That should relegate Clemson to No. 3 in the committee’s eyes, which is bad news for No. 2.
+That early season slump by Trevor Lawrence is long over.
+Since a shaky first quarter against Louisville on Oct.
+19, Lawrence has completed 75% of his passes and accounted for 25 touchdowns and no turnovers.

-While the coaches and players will say they are just happy to be in, and Oklahoma will certainly be no walkover, being No. 1 is a big deal because it means avoiding the defending national champions in the first round.
+The coaches and players will say they are just happy to be in, and Oklahoma will certainly be no walkover, but being No. 1 is a big deal.
+The top three teams, all unbeaten, are in different class than the rest of the country.

 PARTING GIFT